Codemaxxers/codemaxxerFrontend/fight.md

     }

     function Battle(attack) {
+        questionBox.style = "";
         fetchQuestion(attack); // Call fetchQuestion with the attack value
         // Check if the player or enemy has been defeated if (health <= 0) {
             alert.style = "";